gebob19/anon-web-scrapper/README.md

 </br>
 <b>Success!</b>
 </br>
-From then on the task was fairly straight forward.
+From then on the task was fairly straightforward.
 </br>
 </br>
 Overall